mageOfstructs/nightfury/nightfury-vscode/README.md

 - have nightfury-server installed and running
 - need $XDG_RUNTIME_DIR to be set (should already be in most cases)

+## Installation

+- Yes
+- Note: nightfury currently doesn't like vscode's Auto-Closing Brackets feature
+ - To disable it, go to Settings -> User -> Text Editor -> Auto-Closing Brackets and set it to "never"

 ## Extension Settings

 TODO